XinHong2021/a2-template/README.md

 - 1 point for encoding the 3 problems correctly and generate the correct solutions as per the specification of the problem
 - 4 points for encoding problem 4 correctly as per specification
    - 1 point for handling more than one hero, all mentioned objects and object-passing functionality
-   - 1 point for making it turn based and additional actions,
+   - 1 point for making it turn based and additional actions
    - 1 points for making the turns being unfixed
    - 1 point for creating a problem with a valid solution for all heroes.